-In a web interview with CBS's Mo Rocca, former president Bill Clinton said that if a democrat was in the White House office, an impeachment process would be well underway after the Russian probe scandal:
+During an interview with CBS's Mo Rocca, former president Bill Clinton stated that if a democrat was in the White House office, an impeachment process would be well underway after the Russian probe scandal:

 "I think if the roles were reversed- now, this is me just talking, but it's based on my experience -- if it were a Democratic president, and these facts were present, most people I know in Washington believe impeachment hearings would have begun already… And most people I know believe that the press would have been that hard, or harder.
 But these are serious issues".

 The former democratic president also commented on president Trump's name calling and the rhetoric he uses when addressing opponents:

 "I don't like all this.
 I couldn't be elected anything now 'cause I just don't like embarrassing people.
 My mother would have whipped me for five days in a row when I was a little boy if I spent all my time badmouthing people like this."

 On the CBS Sunday Morning show, Clinton also spoke about his own impeachment process back in 1998 after his affair with White House intern Monica Lewinsky was revealed: "It wasn't a pleasant experience, but it was a fight that I was glad to undertake.
 They knew there was nothing impeachable.
 And so, we fought it to the end.
 And I'm glad" said Clinton.